onaboat/onaboat/README.md

 # ⚓ Hi, I’m Onaboat ⚓
 ### Exploring the depths of innovation, unlocking endless possibilities.

-A **Solana Hackathon winner** and **ZK Hackathon Side Quest finalist**, I thrive at the intersection of **AI, design, and code**—engineering seamless experiences that push the boundaries of decentralized technology.
+I thrive at the intersection of **AI, design, and code**—engineering seamless experiences that push the boundaries of decentralized technology.

 ---